RationAI/xopat/plugins/README.md

 event `export-data` together with `YourPLuginClass::getData()` should be used.

 #### `YourPLuginClass::pluginReady()`
+You can define this function, and it will get invoked once the plugin is fully ready.
 Because of dynamic loading and behaviour, it is necessary that you do most initialization in this function instead of the constructor, especially if
  - you access **the global API**